 The triangle counting problem has been studied extensively, because of its connection with clustering coefficient, and applications to social networks, and also due to its local nature.
-Algorithms have been developed in a variety of distributed computing models, e.g., MapReduce [113], multi-core systems [114], and MPI [115].
-These have considered exact counts, as well as deterministic and randomized approximation, e.g., using sampling techniques [116].
-In [115], we develop an MPI-based algorithm for exact counting, in the setting where the memory of each machine is large enough to contain the entire network, by dynamic load balancing and tuning task granularity on the fly.
+Algorithms have been developed in a variety of distributed computing models, e.g., MapReduce [118], multi-core systems [119], and MPI [120].
+These have considered exact counts, as well as deterministic and randomized approximation, e.g., using sampling techniques [121].
+In [120], we develop an MPI-based algorithm for exact counting, in the setting where the memory of each machine is large enough to contain the entire network, by dynamic load balancing and tuning task granularity on the fly.

 In contrast, the detection and counting of paths and trees are inherently non-local problems.
-While there are a number of heuristics for these problems, one of the most well studied methods is based on using the color-coding technique for finding tree-like subgraphs [117], which guarantees a fully polynomial time approximation to the number of embeddings with running time and space, scaling as $O((2e)^k)$ and $O(2^k)$, respectively (with additional terms which are polynomial in the input size).
-This has been parallelized using MapReduce [118] and OpenMP [119], enabling subgraph counting in graphs with tens of millions of nodes with rigorous guarantees.
+While there are a number of heuristics for these problems, one of the most well studied methods is based on using the color-coding technique for finding tree-like subgraphs [122], which guarantees a fully polynomial time approximation to the number of embeddings with running time and space, scaling as $O((2e)^k)$ and $O(2^k)$, respectively (with additional terms which are polynomial in the input size).
+This has been parallelized using MapReduce [123] and OpenMP [124], enabling subgraph counting in graphs with tens of millions of nodes with rigorous guarantees.
 Slota et al. use threading and techniques for reducing the memory footprint of the color coding dynamic programming tables in order to scale.
-In [30], [120], we have used the Harp framework to significantly improve the performance of color coding.
-Finally, in , we have developed a new parallel approach for subgraph detection using an algebraic technique.
-[42]
+In [34], [125], we have used the Harp framework to significantly improve the performance of color coding.
+Finally, in [46], we have developed a new parallel approach for subgraph detection using an algebraic technique.

 5.5.
-Molecular Dynamics Trajectory Data Analysis Related work
+Molecular Dynamics Trajectory Data Analysis Related work modeling and analyzing MD trajectories.

-Until recently, MD analysis algorithms were executed serially.
-In the past several year, new frameworks emerged providing parallel algorithms for analyzing MD trajectories.
-HiMach [121], by the D. E. Shaw Research group, extends Google's MapReduce for parallel trajectory data analysis.
-Pteros-2.0 [122] is a open-source library used for modeling and analyzing MD trajectories.
 Pteros 2.0 parallelizes execution via OpenMP and multithreading, bounding the execution to a single node.
-MDTraj [123] is a Python package for analyzing MD trajectories, in which parallelization is implemented using the parallel package of IPython as a wrapper. nMoldyn-3 [124] parallelizes the execution through a Master-Worker architecture.
+MDTraj [128] is a Python package for analyzing MD trajectories, in which parallelization is implemented using the parallel package of IPython as a wrapper. nMoldyn-3 [129] parallelizes the execution through a Master-Worker architecture.
 The master defines analysis tasks and submits them to a task manager.
 The task manager distributes tasks to workers.